Build a sidecar in your story

 - On the media panel of your first sidecar slide, click the Add button and choose Map.

 The Add a map window opens.
-By switching between tabs, you can choose content from your account, your organization, and the ArcGIS Living Atlas of the World.
-You can also add content from across ArcGIS Online through My Favorites.
+By switching filters, you can choose content from your account, your favorites, your organization, the ArcGIS Living Atlas of the World, and across ArcGIS Online.
+You want to use a map that's publicly available on ArcGIS Online.

 The map opens in the Adjust map appearance view.
 When adding maps to a story, you can choose the zoom extent and view and set layer visibility before placing the map.
 These changes are saved in the story without affecting the original map.
 The map you configure here appears on the first slide in your sidecar.
-Start by giving your readers an overview of urban density in Africa.
+This slide will give your readers an overview of urban density in Africa.

 Tip:

-You can customize the names of your map's layers by clicking the layer name (or edit button) and typing.
+You can customize the names of your map's layers by clicking the layer name and typing.
 These changes only appear in the story map you're currently building and make your legend understandable to the average reader, but they do not affect the map anywhere else.
-To display the legend, you can turn on the toggle button in the settings tab.
+To display the legend, you can turn on the toggle button in the Options tab.

 - In the side pane, make sure the Layers tab is visible.